Windows

 Requirements

-When replacing your windows (and doors) please follow the drawing guide below for correct arrangements.
-Mirror the drawing appropriately to reflect the orientation of your property.
+When replacing your windows, please follow the casement arrangement guide.
+Please mirror the drawings appropriately to reflect the orientation of your property.

 All glazing should be clear glass or stippolyte for privacy glass.
-Do not specify any glazing patterns, lead decoration or colours.
+Please do not use any glazing patterns, lead decoration or colours.

-Bifold doors are not permitted on the rear unless they can be made with only two panels.
+Bifold doors are not approved by TRSL on the rear of houses unless they can be made with only two panels.

 • Casement style

-Install white frames that are as thin and plain as possible.
+Please install white frames that are as thin and plain as possible.
 No ornate details or extra chamfers.
-Try to ensure the supplier manufactures the section in one piece to ensure simplicity of design.
+Please try to ensure the supplier manufactures the section in one piece to ensure simplicity of design.

 • Inset string course